swnesbitt/ATMS-305/SYLLABUS.md

 ## Course outline

 1. [**Jan 18**] Course logistics.
 Keeling introduction.
 Using your own computer for this course.
-VPN.
+Using the Illinois CITES VPN.

 1. [**Jan 23, Jan 25**] Introduction to `unix`, handling, and editing files.